 In addition to the scheduled presentations and workshops, free manuscript consultations with two literary agents will be available to conference participants:

 - DEBBIE CARTER, literary agent with Muse Literary Management in New York City;

-The 2012 Clarksville Writers Conference is made possible in part through the generous support of the City of Clarksville, Austin Peay State University, Dr. Howard and Patricia Winn, Judge Sam and Dee Boaz, Gannett Foundation / The Leaf-Chronicle, APSU Office of President Tim Hall, Ideal Distributing, and the Customs House Museum and Cultural Center.
-Additional sponsors include the Fort Campbell Officers’ Spouses’ Club, Jim B. Marshall, Drs.
-David and Jennie Beth Johnston, Dr. Richard and Meredith Gildrie, and Alex and Sarah Darnell.
-The conference was developed in 2005 by Patricia Winn, who has chaired the event since its inception.
+The 2013 Clarksville Writers Conference is made possible in part through the generous support of the Tennessee Arts Commission, City of Clarksville, Austin Peay State University, Dr. Howard and Patricia Winn, Gannett Foundation / The Leaf-Chronicle, APSU Office of President Tim Hall, Greater Nashville Regional Council and the Customs House Museum and Cultural Center.
+Additional sponsors include the Fort Campbell Officers’ Spouses’ Club, Drs.
+David and Jennie Beth Johnston, Dee Boaz, Jeanie Page Randall, Jean and Wendell Gilbert, and Wade and Rebecca Bourne.
+The conference was developed in 2005 by Patricia Winn.

 Wednesday, December 5, 2012 Comments Off

 Just in time for the holidays, the Clarksville Arts & Heritage Development Council is offering the perfect stocking stuffer — our 2013 Cultural Calendar.